jfroche/docker-plone/README.md

 This will push your code in the container (with correct permissions) and start a buildout based on the buildout created in our image (cf https://github.com/jfroche/docker-plone/blob/4.3/buildout.cfg) and you will avoid downloading all plone packages.

-To simplify even more your Dockerfile check the 4.3-onbuild branch (https://github.com/jfroche/docker-plone/tree/4.3-onbuild) or image (FROM jfroche/plone:4.3-onbuild) which use ONBUILD instructions (https://docs.docker.com/reference/builder/#onbuild).
+To be more explicit in your Dockerfile check the 4.3 branch (https://github.com/jfroche/docker-plone/tree/4.3) or image (FROM jfroche/plone:4.3) which use ONBUILD instructions (https://docs.docker.com/reference/builder/#onbuild).

 This image is not meant for production.
 We are building other images based on Relstorage for that.